Our Mission & History

 Our Vision is for The Gabriella Foundation to be nationally recognized as a model for transformative work in the artistic expression of dance and creative youth development, nurturing and sustaining communities where youth, regardless of economic or racial background, foster a lifelong appreciation of dance, are leaders engaging positively in their communities, serve as role models and mentors to new generations, and possess the self-discipline, confidence, and sheer drive to reach their full potential.

-In 2019-20, The Gabriella Foundation’s Everybody Dance! program will provide high-quality, in/after-school dance education to nearly 5,000 underserved children and youth at 18 sites throughout Los Angeles.
+In 2019-20, The Gabriella Foundation’s Everybody Dance! program is providing high-quality, in/after-school dance education to over 5,500 underserved children and youth at 25 sites throughout Los Angeles.
 On average, students stay with our program for 7+ years and 30% study more than one dance form – the depth of learning they experience becoming a part of them as they transition into post-high school college and career pursuits.
 Everybody dance! is anything but fleeting:

 - 93% of students surveyed say that Everybody Dance! improves their physical fitness